farhaan-shamsee/DevOps-project/1. Set Up Jenkins/README.md

    ```

    ### Accessing Jenkins
-   By default jenkins runs at port `8080`, we can access jenkins at
+   By default Jenkins runs at port `8080`, we can access Jenkins at
    ```sh
    http://YOUR-SERVER-PUBLIC-IP:8080
    ```